dillipkumarsahu/MusicPlayer/README.md

 # MusicPlayer
-A simple music player made using jQuery
+A simple music player made using HTML5